Solar panels can be expensive, so choosing the best solar panels and understanding the basic criteria to make an informed decision is important.

 How to Calculate How Many Solar Panels You Need

-The easiest way to estimate your energy usage is to check your kilowatt-hour usage (kWh) using your electricity bill.
+Using your electricity bill, the easiest way to estimate your energy usage is to check your kilowatt-hour usage (kWh).
 If you divide this by 12, you’ll know the average monthly energy usage.
-From here, you can divide by 30 to determine your average daily use.
+You can divide by 30 to determine your average daily use.

 For example, if you only have watts.
 You have 10×60 watt light bulbs in your cabin.
 This is 600 watts, and you use them 6 hours per day for 3,600 watts.
 Divide this by 1,000, and your kWh per day is 3.6 kWh.

 The average US home uses about 30 kWh per day.

 There are a few things to consider.

 - How much peak sunlight do you receive?
 These peak sun maps provide good data.